 -

-Continue reading →: January Gentle ReminderIt’s the time of the year when the internet is full of “new year, new routine” content.
+Continue reading →: A January Gentle ReminderIt’s the time of the year when the internet is full of “new year, new routine” content.
 Five workouts a week.
 Perfect morning rituals.
 Colour-coded planner.
 Expensive supplements.
 Entire lives seemingly reset overnight.
 Here’s a gentle reminder: what you’re seeing online is not the full picture.
 Nobody is suddenly maintaining…

 -